xuankimtran/docs-1/pages/katalon-studio/docs/test-case-management-with-tags.md

 ## Search For Test Cases With Multiple Tags

-After you successfully install Test Case Management With Tags plugin, in a Dynamic Querying Test Suite, you can search for test cases with multiple tags using the **Query Provider**.
+After you successfully install the Test Case Management With Tags plugin, in a Dynamic Querying Test Suite, you can search for test cases with multiple tags using the **Query Provider**.

 To search for test artifacts labeled with multiple tags, do as follows:

 1. Open a dynamic test suite.
 See also: [Dynamic Test Suite (Dynamic Test Cases List)](https://docs.katalon.com/katalon-studio/docs/create-test-suite.html#dynamic-test-suite-dynamic-test-cases-list).
-2. Directly type on the **Query** box follow this syntax: `tag=(NameOfTag1,NameOfTag2)`.
+2. Directly type in the **Query** box following this syntax: `tag=(NameOfTag1,NameOfTag2)`.
 For example: `tag=(may,december)`.

     <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/test-case-management-with-tags/query.png" alt="query box" width="100%">

-## Execute Test Cases With Certain Tags in Console Mode
+## Execute Test Cases With Specific Tags in Console Mode

+> Requirements:
+>
+> * An active Katalon Runtime Engine license
+> * The Test Case Management with Tags plugin installed

 In console mode, you can filter and execute test cases attached with certain tags.
-Make sure you already have installed the **Test Case Management with Tags** plugin.

 In your command, add this argument:

  `-testCaseTags="<tag1>,<tag2>"`

-> Learn more about how to run a test in console mode with Katalon Runtime Engine at [Command Syntax (Command-line/Console Mode Execution)](https://docs.katalon.com/katalon-studio/docs/console-mode-execution.html).
+> Learn more about how to run tests in console mode with Katalon Runtime Engine at [Command Syntax (Command-line/Console Mode Execution)](https://docs.katalon.com/katalon-studio/docs/console-mode-execution.html).

 When you execute a test in the terminal, you can see the process where test cases are filtered before executing.
 For example: